yeagerai/genworlds/docs/docs/platform/genworlds-marketplace.md

 As a developer, the Marketplace allows you to:

-- **Monetize your AI skills:** List and sell your AI Agents and Worlds, earning compensation for your AI engineering efforts.
+- **Monetize your AI skills:** List and sell your AI Agents, Objects and Worlds, earning compensation for your AI engineering efforts.

 - **Reach a Global Audience:** Your AI creations can serve users worldwide, while the GenWorlds platform takes care of hosting and maintenance.

 As a user, the Marketplace offers you:

-- **Access to Quality AI:** Rent or buy top-tier AI Agents and ready-to-use Worlds, crafted by developers around the globe.
+- **Access to Quality AI:** top-tier AI Agents, Objects and ready-to-use Worlds, crafted by developers around the globe.

 - **Customization Options:** Tailor your AI solutions by creating your own Worlds with GenWorlds Hosted Agents.